yusaf/fragment-forms/README.md

 - Form submissions - with support for progressive enhancement and form re-population.
 - Zod validation - validate your data on the front end before you ever send it to the backend.
 - FormData to object with types coerced -  FormData is converted to an object with string values coerced to `numbers`, `booleans` and `date`.
-- Autosaving form changes - changes are only saved when there's an **ACTUAL** change to the form.
+- Autosaving form changes - changes (fragments) are only saved when there's an **ACTUAL** change to the form.
 - Form change fragments - only the fields that changed and pass validation get submitted and not the entire form.
 - Form change fragments bundling - all field changes within a specified timeframe are bundled together so only 1 request is made with all the changes.